 The Association also produces the fun and amazing Festival for the Eno.
-Now in its third decade, the Festival attracts over 30,000 people to the banks of Eno River for a 3-day festival full of live music, craft artists and delicious food.
+Now in its third decade, the Festival attracts over 10,000 people in July to the banks of Eno River for a two-day festival full of live music, craft artists and delicious food.
 All proceeds from the Festival for the Eno go toward the protection of Eno River conservation lands.

 The Eno River Association respectfully acknowledges that Indigenous people are the original stewards of the land we work to protect.
 Read more.